 While it’s impossible to hold back the passage of time, we can do a lot to keep our dogs in good health for as long as possible.

-Glucosamine for dogs supports our dog’s joint health and maintains their flexibility and comfort into their golden years.
+Glucosamine for dogs helps support and maintain an aging dog’s joint health, increasing their flexibility and comfort into their golden years while reducing joint pain.